-The Central Bank of Argentina (BCRA) has been implementing a new monetary policy scheme since October 1st, 2018.
-This new scheme is aimed at lowering inflation and will contribute towards the restoration of a nominal anchor for the economy.
+The BCRA has been implementing a new monetary policy scheme since October 1, 2018.
+This new scheme is aimed at lowering inflation and contributing towards the restoration of a nominal anchor for the economy.

-If the exchange rate climbs above the non-intervention range, the BCRA will sell foreign currency for up to 150 million dollars daily.
-These sales will not be sterilized, thus resulting in an additional contraction of the monetary base, which will tend towards correcting excessive depreciation.
+If the exchange rate climbs above the non-intervention range, the BCRA will sell foreign currency for up to 150 million dollars daily, as established in the monetary scheme, and the monetary base target will be adjusted downwards as a result of such sales.

 The BCRA believes that this new scheme of intervention and non-intervention ranges adequately combines the advantages of free exchange rate floating with those of avoiding excessive exchange rate fluctuations in an economy with a shallow financial market in which the exchange rate plays an important role in defining inflation expectations.